Gorgeous Silk dyed eggs from up-cycled silk scraps.

 Its said, the longer you boil, the darker the colors, although I boiled the eggs in the 1-2 photo for 40 minutes (not eating those) and I boiled the ones in the 3-4th photos for 20 minutes and they came out just as lovely, especially considering it was the second run on those silks.
 I used stainless steel for the eggs in photo 3-4 but enamel in photo 1-2.....don't see much a difference there either.

-*Even the best of silks can sometimes turn out to be duds.
+*Even the best of silks can sometimes turn out to be duds, usually because they have been wrapped too loosely.
 If you don't get the color you were hoping for, it can still be dyed again.
-Remember to save your silks and cotton clothes to be used again!
-I think you can safely get 3 dyes out of each piece.
+Remember to save your silks and cotton clothes to be re-used!
+I think you can safely get 3-4 dyes out of each piece.
 Have fun!

 Instructions are simple and easy to follow, even for kids.
 Wonderful surprises wait in each bundle!